 4 BTH was ranked third in the gender diversity ranking introduced in the Singapore Board Diversity Report 2013, a joint initiative between the Centre for Governance, Institutions and Organisations at the National University of Singapore's Business School and BoardAgender.
 The ranking took into account, inter alia, the proportion of women and their representation on the Board.

-5 The profile of each Director which includes key information regarding academic qualifications, directorship and chairmanship both present and those held over the preceding three years in other listed companies, and other principal commitments, are set out on pages 20 to 22 of the Annual Report.
-The details of the Directors' shareholdings can be found under the section on Directors' Interests in Shares and Debentures on page 103 of the Directors' Statement in the Annual Report.
+5 The profile of each Director which includes key information regarding academic qualifications, directorship and chairmanship both present and those held over the preceding three years in other listed companies, and other principal commitments, is set out on pages 20 and 23 of this Annual Report.
+The details of the Directors’ shareholdings can be found under the section on Directors’ Interests in Shares and Debentures on page 99 of the Directors’ Statement.

 PRINCIPLE 3: ROLE OF CHAIRMAN AND CHIEF EXECUTIVE OFFICER

-2 The execution of the Company's corporate and business strategies and polices, and the conduct of the Group's businesses have been delegated to a dedicated team of Management comprising the Chief Financial Officer and the Managing Directors of the various Business Units.
+2 The execution of the Company’s corporate and business strategies and polices, and the conduct of the Group’s businesses have been delegated to a dedicated team of Management comprising the Group Managing Director and the Managing Directors of the various Business Units.

-3 The Board has appointed Mr Chia as the Lead Independent Director since 28 February 2007 to lead and co-ordinate the activities of the Non-Executive Directors.
+3 The Board has appointed Mr Chia as the Lead Independent Director since 28 February 2007 to lead and co‐ordinate the activities of the Non‐Executive Directors.
 The Lead Independent Director is also the Chairman of the NRC.
-He is available to shareholders where they have concerns and for which contact through the normal channels of the Executive Chairman or the Chief Financial Officer and Managing Directors of the Business Units has failed to resolve or is inappropriate.
+He is available to shareholders where they have concerns and for which contact through the normal channels of the Executive Chairman or the Group Managing Director and Managing Directors of the various Business Units has failed to resolve or is inappropriate.
 Mr Chia may be contacted at email@example.com.

 PRINCIPLE 4: BOARD MEMBERSHIP

 1 The NRC, chaired by Mr Chia, comprises Mrs Sam and Mr Chan, all of whom are Independent Directors.
-Mr Chia is not directly associated with any 10% shareholder (as defined in the Code).
+Mr Chia is not directly associated with any 10% shareholder (as defined in the Code) of the Company.